Graduate Degree in Civil Engineering

 Required Master's Program

 Graduate civil engineering core (45 units).
-These units should provide a solid base for the student's engineering interest.
-The courses should be selected from the core subjects list Areas 1-3 of the civil engineering Degree of Doctor of Philosophy Description and Requirements section.
+These units should provide a solid base for the student’s engineering interest.
+The courses should be selected from the Core CE subjects listed under the of the Degree of Doctor of Philosophy Description and Requirements section.

 Free electives (27 units).
 These units may be selected from any course with a number of 100 or greater, except that research units may not be included.